aryan1113/aryan1113.github.io/lists/travelguides/mumbai_commute.md

 <h2>
 Food Options in Mumbai
 </h2>
-Check location and judge very harshly, do not shy away from using all your pre-conceived notions to reject a place.\
+Check location and judge very harshly, do not shy away from using all your pre-conceived notions to reject a place.<br>
-Socials outlets are good to start with, this gives you 3-4meetups, post which you'll figure out stuff.\
+Socials outlets are good to start with, this gives you 3-4meetups, post which you'll figure out stuff.<br>
 Avoid roadside outlets, especially if that's around low-density residential layouts as ingredient sourcing and kitchen hygiene is Diarrhea - inducing to say the least.

-Avoid leafy vegetables in Monsoon\
+Avoid leafy vegetables in Monsoon<br>
 Assume its sourced from a gutter - nallah nearby for all stalls, unless you know for sure.